 - Mail the registration form with the charged payment to the address stated on the printed form.
 The mailed form should be received at the ETS by the given registration deadline.
 Wait for four weeks for document processing.

-After the registration process, ETS will send you an email confirming your test selection, test day, testing center, and score receivers.
+After the registration process, ETS will send you an email confirming your test selection, test day, testing centre, and score receivers.
 Interested examiners must register.
 Test takers may contact GRE services if they need to amend or update their personal data, or the score recipient before your exam date.

 GRE Chemistry test takers have 2 hours and 50 minutes of allotted time to finish the exam.